Employee turnover rate refers to the percentage of employees who left your business during a given period (often a calendar year).

 Calculating Your Employee Turnover Rate

-A company’s turnover rate is normally calculated over a full year.
+A company’s employee turnover rate is normally calculated over a full year.
 Although there are several ways to go about the calculation, the simplest is to use the following formula:

-Imagine that 3 employees left your company during the past year.
+For example, imagine that 3 employees left your company during the past year.
 Including these 3 employees, your company had a total of 30 employees during that period.
 Your turnover rate is 10%.

 Now, analyze the results.